MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/plan-history-logs.md

 To view the history for a plan, open the plan by going to **Master planning** \> **Setup** \> **Plans** \> **Master plans** and selecting **History**.
 The history lists all the jobs for the selected plan.
 The list includes completed and active jobs.

 The system keeps a maximum of 60 history records per master plan and deletes records older than 30 days.
-Each time you run a new master planning calculation, the system deletes that plan's earliest history record and also deletes all records older than 30 days.
+Each time you run a new master planning calculation, the system adds a new history record and then cleans up the oldest records as needed.

 In addition to seeing the start time and status of jobs, you can view the log for a specific job.
 The log includes additional information and warnings.
 Not all jobs have a log.
 To view the log for a job, select **Log**.
 Log entries are only stored for 30 days after the date the job finished, after that they are automatically deleted.